 Read more

-The Campbell County Memorial Hospital (CCMH) Laboratory is certified from the Centers for Medicare & Medicaid Services (CMS) Clinical Laboratory Improvement Amendments (CLIA).
+Campbell County Health Laboratory is certified from the Centers for Medicare & Medicaid Services (CMS) Clinical Laboratory Improvement Amendments (CLIA).
 The objective of the CLIA program is to ensure quality laboratory testing.
 Read more

 The American College of Radiology Mammography Accreditation Program provides facilities with peer review and constructive feedback on staff qualifications, equipment, quality control, quality assurance, image quality and radiation dose.
 The Mammography Quality Standards Act (MQSA) requires all U.S. mammography facilities to be accredited.
 Read more